 Their savory selections of baked eggs are always on our ordering short-list, and their breakfast burger is the cure for folks who are starved after a long night of dancing at the myriad of discotecas on the Barceloneta beach.
 Federal cafe’s bright dining room and outdoor patio is your Sunday morning medicine, we recommend you take it with their craft coffee and brunch offerings to enjoy.

-Can't wait to savor these spots on our Brunchelona hit list?
-You don't have to, if you join Salt & Wind in Barcelona and the Costa Brava this summer!
-Or, if you need help planning your Spain itinerary, hit us up because we specialize in just that!
-Read a little about our concierge and itinerary planning services here.
-When you're ready, send us an email at email@example.com or fill out this quick survey and we'll get right back to you!
+Need help planning your next Spain trip?
+We specialize in just that!
+Read about our concierge and itinerary planning services, send us an email at email@example.com, or fill out this quick survey and we'll get right back to you!

 More Europe On Salt & Wind